Junai-3/flexboxPractice/README.md

 // align-items [flex-start; flex-end; center; space-between; space-around; space-evenly; ]
 // Moves items collectively along the cross axis (which is dictated by flex-direction)

+// align-self [flex-start; flex-end; center;]
+// Allows you to isolate and move a single item in the flexbox individually along the cross axis

 // flex-direction [row; row-reverse; column; column-reverse; ]
 // Controls the axis content items will go along (Row or column)